 This program focuses on road safety education for primary school students.
-During the fiscal year, RACT far exceeded its goal of 40 presentations by delivering 93 sessions to over 2,000 students in grades 3-4.
+Within this quarter, RACT delivered six presentations to over 106 students in grades 3-4.
 These sessions introduced fundamental road safety practices, tailored to younger audiences to ensure long-term retention of safe driving principles.